 I used a plastic drop cloth to line the planter and poked a few holes so water can escape.
 It can easily be tacked on the inside with small nails.

-Now add some large rocks to the bottom to help with drainage, toss in the dirt and make yourself a beautiful, and nearly free, planter.
+Add some large rocks to the bottom to help with drainage.
+Fill the box with dirt and you have yourself a beautiful, and nearly free, planter.